Fallin-1-dev/Fallin-1-dev/README.md

 - 👋 Hi, I’m Godwin Angel
 - 👀 I’m interested in ...
-- 🌱 I’m currently learning front-end development
+- 🌱 I’m currently learning front-end web development
-- 💞️ I’m looking to collaborate on front-end development projects
+- 💞️ I’m looking to collaborate on front-end web development projects
 - 📫 How to reach me @devil_in_guise on twitter and Tha real Angel on facebook

 <!---